-The Boarders have taken part in loads of activities recently such as visiting the testing out the newly released films at the cinema such as Dr Strange, Storks, Girl on the Train, X Men: Apocalypse, Tarzan, Independence Day: Resurgence to name just a few.
+The Boarders have taken part in loads of activities recently such as visiting and testing out the newly released films at the cinema.
 The boarders also enjoy going to the woods and park where they may go paddling in the stream, play wide games or relax on the field.
+We also have a real group of creative geniuses, creating Lego buildings, making their own tie dye shirts and socks.
 They have also been developing important skills such as cooking, budgeting, shopping, washing and cleaning.
 All of the boarders have continued to develop as individuals extremely well and continue to make great progress.

 The Extended Day programme continues to offer fun and enriching activities to a large number of Falconer School Pupils and the staff continue to drive this forward creating new and exciting activities for all of the pupils to take part in.
 Some of the activities we offer are as follows:

-Monday – Football – Lead by Mr. Gaze and Mr. Bell and played on the Astro Turf at Queens School.
-This is our most popular extended day and already consists of almost 20 pupils each week.
+Monday – Football – Led by Mr. Bell and played on the Astro Turf at Queens School.
+This is our most popular extended day and already consists of a large amount of pupils each week.

 Tuesday – Social Clubs / Sports / Board Games – This can be self-led time or with the engagement of staff.
-This is currently led by Miss Martinez and Mr. Johnston.
-This is extended day is our most relaxed day where pupils and boarders can chose between a wide variety of activities.
+This is extended day at its most relaxed, where pupils and boarders can chose between a wide variety of activities.

-Wednesday – Cooking / Choir / Outdoor Education – Cooking is led by Miss Collingwood and offers a variety of basic and advanced cooking depending on what pupils chose to do the week before.
-The Choir is led by Mr. Rs Taylor; this is relatively new and is still undergoing development but is proving to be a popular choice amongst some of our pupils.
+Wednesday – Cooking / Outdoor Education – Cooking is led by Mr Taylor and offers a variety of basic and advanced cooking depending on what pupils chose to do the week before.
 Outdoor education is led by Mr. Stevens.
 This club runs from 18:00-20:30.
-Again this is a new club which is doing extremely well and is developing our boarders and extended day pupils survival skills as well as allowing them to test themselves on the more nerve wracking activities.

-Thursday – Design Technology / Life Skills / Multi Sports – This is a great evening of different activities now open to a number of new extended day pupils.
+Thursday – Design Technology / Life Skills / Multi Sports / Art / Horticulture – This is a great evening of different activities now open to a number of new extended day pupils.
 DT is run by Mr English and is an oversubscribed activity proving to be extremely popular amongst our pupils.

-– The overall experiences and progress of children and young people is Good
+– Overall experiences and progress of children and young people, taking into account – outstanding

-– How well children and young people are protected is Good
+– How well children and young people are helped and protected – outstanding

-– The impact and effectiveness of leaders and managers is Good
+– The effectiveness of leaders and managers – Good

 Full Residential Ofsted Report